jimliddle/intellarc-llamacpp-testing/README.md

-# Intel Arc Lamacpp Testing
+# Intel Arc Llamacpp Testing

 The aim of this is to provide a short tutorial on how to setup llama-cpp to be able to take advantage of the Intel ARC GPU.